View Source AWS.BedrockAgentCore (aws-elixir v1.0.11)

 Retrieves a specific memory record from an AgentCore Memory resource.

-Retrieves an API Key associated with an API Key Credential Provider
+Retrieves the API key associated with an API key credential provider.

-Obtains an Workload access token for agentic workloads not acting on behalf of user.
+Obtains a workload access token for agentic workloads not acting on behalf of a user.

-Obtains an Workload access token for agentic workloads acting on behalf of user with JWT token
+Obtains a workload access token for agentic workloads acting on behalf of a user, using a JWT token.

-Obtains an Workload access token for agentic workloads acting on behalf of user with User Id.
+Obtains a workload access token for agentic workloads acting on behalf of a user, using the user's ID.

 Sends a request to an agent or tool hosted in an Amazon Bedrock AgentCore Runtime and receives responses in real-time.

-Executes code within an active code interpreter session in Amazon Bedrock.
+Executes code within an active code interpreter session in Amazon Bedrock AgentCore.

 Lists all actors in an AgentCore Memory resource.

-Retrieves a list of browser sessions in Amazon Bedrock that match the specified criteria.
+Retrieves a list of browser sessions in Amazon Bedrock AgentCore that match the specified criteria.

-Retrieves a list of code interpreter sessions in Amazon Bedrock that match the specified criteria.
+Retrieves a list of code interpreter sessions in Amazon Bedrock AgentCore that match the specified criteria.

 Lists events in an AgentCore Memory resource based on specified criteria.